Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 - Basic netlist
 ![Alt text](images/S1.jpg)

-FF - flip flop
-A1 & O1 - Standard cells like AND,OR,INVERTER
+FF - flip flop | A1 & O1 - Standard cells like AND, OR, INVERTER.

 - We're taking this one netlist you can see in the image above as an example Netlist define the connectivity between all the components